 Unbelievable.

-I mean, uh what what does that mean for what General Flynn went through?
+I mean, what does that mean for what General Flynn went through?

 Well, again, let's talk about what's happening here.

-That well, people think there are double standards all the time, as you know, and they're usually correct, but it says that reading the Washington Post report, I mean, this is from the Washington Post that last week the Inspector General sent the report to Congress blasting McCabe.
+But it says that in reading the Washington Post report, I mean, this is from the Washington Post, that last week the Inspector General sent the report to Congress blasting McCabe.

 What did he say?